 - a. involved in the initial writing of the petition for the Charter of AHCS, by:

 - i. researching start-up facilities sites

 - ii. budget planning

 - iii. writing policies and definitions

-- b. who, as determined by the Board, have made a significant contribution of time, expertise, money, property, or talents related to the successful development and establishment of AHCS.
+- b. have made a significant contribution to the development and establishment of AHCS as defined by the Board